jarkkokovala/distsys19/project1/documentation/specification.md

 ## Architecture

-The actual dfs sytem (name node and file nodes) implement a resource-centered architecture where the name node is the central resource.
+The actual dfs sytem (name node and file nodes) implements a resource-centered architecture where the name node is the central resource.

 Dfs client's communication with the dfs system follows client-server model.
 The carry out one task (store/read a file) the client instantiates two separate connections to the dfs in a sequence.
 First to the name node (to request file node ip address and port number) and then teh given file node.